intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

-  limited to energy usage by Internet systems themselves, energy usage of the relevant end-user devices, resources needed for manufacturing the associated devices, or the environmental impacts throughout the lifecycle of Internet systems.
-Discussion about the breakdown of those impacts across different system components and operations.
-Predictions about the potential future trends for these impacts based on changed usage patterns and emerging technologies.
+  limited to energy usage by Internet systems themselves, energy usage of the relevant end-user devices, resources needed for manufacturing the associated devices, or the environmental impacts throughout the life-cycle of Internet systems.
+This included discussion about the breakdown of those impacts across different system components and operations, and predictions about the potential future trends for these impacts based on changed usage patterns and emerging technologies.

-* Discussion of the indirect environmental impacts of the Internet, i.e., its effects on society overall, through enabling communications, virtual services, or global commerce.
+* Discussion of the indirect environmental impacts of the Internet, i.e., its effects on society through enabling communications, virtual services, or global commerce.

 * Sharing information about relevant measurement metrics and data, and